pnnl/downstream_mol_gnn/README.md

 ```
 Note that installing `torch-spine-conv` will likely produce a GLIBC error.
 It is safe to `pip uninstall torch-spine-conv` if the error occurs.

+## Data, Models, and Results
+Preprocessed datasets, including the database of nonminima computed with the TTM2.1-F potential and the database of minima computed with the MB-pol potential, split files, trained models, ASE databases for MD simulations, and results of the downstream tasks can be downloaded at [https://data.pnnl.gov/group/nodes/dataset/33283](https://data.pnnl.gov/group/nodes/dataset/33283).

 ## Downstream Tasks